edmund-code/muse-eeg/Project1.md

 	 - Next blink will stop the paddle
 	 - Next blink will move the paddle in the other direction
  - The score increases when you manage to hit the ball and decreases when you fail.
  - An intermittent message is shown whenever you blink or clench your jaw.
-Note that jaw clenches are not linked to any action in the game, that is left up to you to implement!
+Note that jaw clenches are  only available in Part 1, and they are not linked to any action in the game, that is left up to you to implement!